joeriks/FnX/Readme.md

 ####Example 1:

-Use Fn.Create to create a Func that returns a list of anonymous objects:
+Use Fn.New to create a Func that returns a list of anonymous objects:

 	using FnX;
 	var queryByCategoryAndColor = Fn.New((string cateogory, string color)=>{